 Thanks for your interest!
 Hibernate ORM is an open source project and community.
 Contributions, of any type or any scope, drive the project forward!

-Contributing does not have to mean writing/fixing code (although we certainly won’t turn away good code contributions).
-There are lots of ways to become part of the community and contribute…
+There are lots of ways to become part of the community and contribute, not just writing/fixing code…

 The community page lists a few places for users to find help such as IRC and forums.
 Not to mention that users often look for help in other places such as StackOverflow or JBoss forums.
 A great way to get involved in the community is to share your knowledge with others who need it.